<em>Fothergilla</em>: planting, pruning, care

 Autumn foliage of Fothergilla gardenii and steel-blue foliage of Fothergilla intermedia ‘Blue Shadow’

-Easy to grow, it prefers a humus-bearing, acidic soil that does not dry out in summer but is well drained, in gentle sun or partial shade.
-Intolerant of lime, this acidophilous plant will enjoy heather soil.
-Ideally choose a cool spot, a glade or light shade provided by other bushes.
+Easy to grow, it thrives in humus-bearing, acidic soil that does not dry out in summer but is well drained, in non-scorching sun or partial shade.
+Intolerant of lime, this acidophilous bush will be happy in heather soil.
+Ideally choose a cool spot, such as a clearing or light shade provided by other shrubs.

-Its modest size makes it ideal for small gardens, planted at the heart of a cool border with ericaceous plants or in containers on terraces.
+Its modest size makes it ideal for small gardens, planted at centre of a cool border with ericaceous plants or grown in containers on terraces.

 Main species and varieties

-Only two species of Fothergilla are found: Fothergilla major (height up to 2.5 m) or “grand Fothergilla” which flowers in May–June, and Fothergilla gardenii, a sort of miniature fothergilla with earlier flowering (March–April or May depending on climate) and which, with its small pruning (1 m), suits all gardens.
+There are only two species of Fothergilla: Fothergilla major (growing up to 2.5 m), or “large Fothergilla” which flowers in May–June, and Fothergilla gardenii, a kind of miniature Fothergilla with earlier flowering (March–April or May depending on climate) and which, at only 1 m, fits into every garden.

-These two species have given rise to varieties such as ‘Red Licorice’ which display sumptuous autumn colours, from yellow to cherry-red, and ‘Blue Shadow’, a cultivar with bluish leaves in summer.
+These two species have produced varieties such as ‘Red Licorice’, which display sumptuous autumn colours from yellow to cherry red, and ‘Blue Shadow’, a cultivar with bluish leaves in summer.

 Most popular